hemangi445/hemangi445.github.io/_projects/final_project.md

 ---
 layout: project
 title: "Iowa Business Registrations and Population"
-description: "An interactive data story about Iowa retail business registrations and county population."
+description: "Interactive dashboard showing business activity across Iowa counties with population context."
+img: /assets/pngs/final_project_preview.png
 importance: 1
 category: IS445
+tags: [Python, Altair, Vega-Lite]
 ---

 ## Overview

+**Author:** Hemangi Sanjay Chaudhari

-This project explores retail business registrations in Iowa and compares them with county population.
-The goal is to understand where business activity is concentrated and whether larger counties also tend to have more business registrations.
+This project explores retail business registrations in Iowa and how they relate to county population.
+It combines an interactive dashboard with supporting visualizations to provide both trends and context.

+---

 ## Interactive Dashboard